Perfect and deliciously tasty Cabernet Sauvignon at Domaine de Chevalier. October 2019

 Haut Brion - offered more of everything than LMHB, especially concentration depth and finish.
 96p.

 When we arrived, the workers were cleaning the equipment after harvest finished a few days earlier.
 Seguin's cellarmaster, Xavier, let us taste some samples of 2019, which promised a lot by having a lot of sugar and fat tannin.
 He told us, that he considered 2019 to be hotter year than 2018 and that Merlot was simply perfect in 2019 while Cabernet Sauvignon slightly less so.
 After losing 100% potential grapes to frost in 2017, they're very happy at Seguin to have another and possibly excellent vintage following 2018, safe in the cellar.

 Domaine de Chevalier

-After short look in the backyard at incoming Cabernet Sauvignon, we went to tasting room to taste 2017s.
+After a short look in the backyard at incoming Cabernet Sauvignon, we went to the tasting room to taste 2017s.

 Domaine de la Solitude - fruity, easy to taste, soft texture, charming and attractive.
 Nice to drink already.
 87p.